artoo-git/DungeonCrawler/README.md

 # Dungeon Crawler 1D

 ## Description
-An Arduino-based, 1D, LED-loving dungeon crawler.
+An Arduino-based, 1D, LED-loving dungeon crawler videogame.
 This project is forked from [CRITTERS/TWANG](https://github.com/Critters/TWANG) and inspired by Line Wobbler by Robin B. It uses an LED strip to create an immersive dungeon crawler-style experience where players navigate through various levels, avoiding enemies and obstacles.

 ## Features
 - Multiple game levels with increasing difficulty